jhjdev/bartender-order-service/README.md

 - Add total amount of all drink ordres in the info cards at at the top.

+- Move the form into orderForm component

+- Add tests.

 - Cleanup Tailwind CSS classes

 - Add a notification service that will display when an order is created, updated or deleted.